kristofa/mock-http-server-json-matcher/README.md

 as a difference anymore.

-The `JsonMatchingFilter` implementation depends on [jackson-databind](https://github.com/FasterXML/jackson-databind) dependency and as I did not want to pull in this dependency in mock-http-server it gets released as a separate module.
+The `JsonMatchingFilter` implementation depends on [jackson-databind](https://github.com/FasterXML/jackson-databind) dependency.
+I did not want to pull this dependency in mock-http-server so I created a separate module.

 Similar implementations could be developed for XML or other entity formats.

 ## Changelog ##

-### 1.0-SNAPSHOT ###
+### 1.0 ###

 +   Initial version